FairVote: Voting rights

-FairVote has backed the proposed Right to Vote Amendment (House Joint Resolution 44), sponsored by Representatives Mark Pocan and Keith Ellison, under which citizens would be guaranteed a constitutional right to vote.
+FairVote backed the proposed Right to Vote Amendment (House Joint Resolution 44), sponsored by Representatives Mark Pocan and Keith Ellison, under which citizens would be guaranteed a constitutional right to vote.
 FairVote filed a policy brief in support of the legislation, writing, "We believe that the right to vote is a cornerstone of representative democracy that depends upon broadly defined voter eligibility, universal voter access to the polls, and election integrity."
-FairVote has also advocated universal voter registration, a system in which all citizens of legal voting age would be registered to vote automatically.
+FairVote also advocated for universal voter registration.

 Research and reports

 Election research

 FairVote has conducted research on both presidential and Congressional elections.
 Most of its presidential election research focuses on the electoral college's effects on campaigning.
 In its 2012 Presidential Election analysis, FairVote documented the large disparity in both time and money spent in swing states versus safe states.
-In addition, FairVote has begun publishing data on how much time sitting presidents spend in swing states.
+FairVote has published data on how much time sitting presidents spend in swing states.

-FairVote releases two main documents of Congressional research every election cycle.
-The first is "Monopoly Politics", which contains predictions and analysis for each race.
-The second is "Dubious Democracy", an assessment of how competitive elections are by state and how much power votes have in each state.
+FairVote released two main documents of Congressional research during previous elections.
+"Monopoly Politics" contained predictions and analysis for each race.
+"Dubious Democracy" was an assessment of how competitive elections were by state and how much power votes had in each state.

-In addition to Monopoly Politics and Dubious Democracy, after the 2010 midterm elections FairVote released data on the effect of third-party and spoiler candidates.
-The report found that there were many districts in which the winning candidate did not receive a majority of the vote.
+After the 2010 midterm elections, FairVote released data on the effect of third-party and spoiler candidates.
+The report found that in many districts the winning candidate did not receive a majority of the vote.

-Finally, FairVote created Representation 2020, a project that hopes to achieve parity in the numbers of men and women serving in elected office.
-Representation2020 has since become a separate nonprofit called RepresentWomen; it is still closely aligned with FairVote.
+Finally, FairVote created Representation 2020, a project with the goal of electing more women to address gender parity in elections.
+Representation2020 has since become a separate nonprofit called RepresentWomen.
+It still aligns with FairVote.